Rohan62442/webb/README.md

 # Webb

-Webb is an installer for web applications based on GNOME's Epiphany web browser, which is now simply known as Web.
+Webb is an installer for web applications based on GNOME's Epiphany web browser, which is now simply known as [Web] (https://wiki.gnome.org/Apps/Web).
 It makes installation and removal of these applications fairly easy and accessible via the command-line.
 Just use this:

-  ` webb install webapp1 webapp2 ...`
+  ` webb -i webapp1 webapp2 ...`

-  ` webb remove webapp1 webapp2 ...`
+  ` webb -r webapp1 webapp2 ...`

 Also, make sure you have `~/.local/bin` in your `$PATH` environment variable.
+And NEVER run this script as root.

 ## Contributing workflow